|Ira Deveson||James Ferguson||Jillian Hammond|

-The KCCG Genomic Technologies program aims to ensure that the Garvan Institute is at the cutting edge of the rapidly evolving genomics technology landscape by evaluating new sequencing platforms, developing new methodologies, and translating these applications into clinical and commercial settings.
+The KCCG Genomic Technologies program aims to ensure that the Garvan Institute is at the cutting edge of the rapidly evolving genomics technology landscape by evaluating new sequencing platforms, developing new molecular and computational tools for genome analysis, and translating these into clinical and commercial settings.

 The Genomic Technologies Group extends and complements the Garvan Institute's capabilities in genomic, transcriptomic, and epigenomic research by evaluating new technologies for clinical and research applications.